hairetikos/np2debug/win9x/readme.txt

 Http://www.yui.ne.jp/np 2/help.html

-· Recommended operating environment
+· Recommended system for 80s era games

 Celeron 300A or later processor
 MS - Windows 98 / MS - Windows 2000
 DirectX 3 and above

+- Recommended system for 90s era games (which require lots of speed)
+  - CPU made after 2006

-·how to use
+·How to use

-To use Cat II - Project II, a floppy image is necessary.
+To use Neko Project II, you will need a PC-98 formatted boot floppy disk image.

-Please perform imaging based on information on web.
+The following disk image formats are supported:
+  - 88 format
+  - XDF (solid image) format

-Then start np2.exe.
+When you have obtained a boot floppy image, start np2.exe.

-To start the floppy-based software,
+To start the floppy-based software, access the menu by pressing F11 on your keyboard.
-After selecting [FDD 1 - Open], [FDD 2 - Open] and inserting the disk image Please reset.
+After navigating to [FDD 1 -> Open] or [FDD 2 -> Open], insert the disk image.
+Reset the machine.

-To use the hard disk From [Emulate - Newdisk], a hard disk After creating the image, image file from [HardDisk - SASI - 1 - Open] Please select after resetting.
+To use the hard disk, create one by navigating the menu [Emulate -> Newdisk].
+After creating the HDD image, connect it by navigatin to [HardDisk -> SASI -> 1 -> Open] Then reset.
-Since the use information of the hard disk image is stored, the image file This operation is unnecessary unless you change it.

-The menu is activated with the F11 key.
 Use the F12 key or the middle mouse button to switch the mouse.

 The CPU is 80286 (real mode only).
 Please be aware that protected mode can not be handled when building environment.
-I also try to move like V30 with DIP SW 3-8 OFF.
+To use V30, set DIP SW 3-8 OFF.
 CPU speed can be changed by Configure.

-Execute and change the setting, the np2.ini file will be created.

-·menu
+The emulator's settings are saved to np2.ini.

+·Menu

 Emulate
-Reset Resets the hardware.
+Reset -- Resets the hardware.
-Open the Configure setting.
+Configure -- Open the Configuration panel.
-NewDisk Creates a blank disk image.
+NewDisk -- Creates a blank disk image.
-Font Select font file.
+Font -- Select font file.
-Exit Neko - I will finish the project II.
+Exit -- Quit Neko Project II.

 FDD 1
-Select the disk image of Open drive 1.
+Select -- load disk image into floppy drive 1.
-Eject Retrieve the disk image of drive 1.
+Eject -- unload disk image from floppy drive 1.

 FDD 2
-Select the disk image of Open Drive 2.
+Select -- load disk image into floppy drive 2.
-Eject Retrieve the disk image of drive 2.
+Eject -- unload disk image from floppy drive 2.

 HardDisk
 SASI-I